-To operate the livewell, open the seacock located in the aft bilge using the remote seacock arm labeled livewell.
-The livewell pump is screwed directly into this seacock.
-Place the livewell standpipe in the drain at the bottom of the livewell.
-Screw it down until the black flange makes contact with the flange on the drain fitting.
-Place the livewell switch at the helm panel in the on position.
+To operate the livewell, open the seacock located in the aft bilge using the remote seacock arm labeled livewell; the livewell pump is screwed directly into this seacock.
+Plug the drain in the bottom of the livewell and place the livewell switch on the helm switch panel in the "on" position.
 Water will enter through a plenum along the side of the livewell and be distributed through a series of holes arranged vertically along the plenum.
-The water will rise to a depth even with the strainer on the standpipe and drain overboard.
-To evacuate debris and bait waste from the bottom of the livewell while it is in operation, unscrew the standpipe approximately three turns to expose two 3/8" holes located in the threads of the standpipe base.
-This will allow a small amount of water to escape through these holes and remove any waste that has settled in the bottom of the livewell.
+The water will rise until it reaches the overflow drain above the plenum and then drain overboard.